Tolaro-git/SlayTheSpireMods/README.md

   Purple: https://steamcommunity.com/sharedfiles/filedetails/?id=3342218134

-Fork this, and notify me via the workshop page once you are done.
+Fork this, translate, and let me know once you are done.

 If you need any further help, ask here or catch me on Discord: https://discord.gg/GAnNc6d23Y